bttorres/Edward/README.md

 ## Controlled Mode

-In controlled mode, the user can drive drive Edward.
+In controlled mode, the user can drive Edward.
 They can have Edward go forward, backward, turn left, and turn right.
 They can also move Edward's "head" around and control his speed.

 ## Autonomous Mode